 Any Issues that arise with wall participants are handled on an individual and case-by-case-basis.
 When participants have bandwidth or internet-related issues, we can replace their video feed with a still picture to help free up their internet bandwidth and maintain a positive user experience.
 Our dedicated meeting support staff is always on-hand to assist and attempt to resolve user issues and anything that should come up in the studio itself.

 While Pando uses standard, secure, web-based protocols including HTTPS and WebRTC to ensure maximum compatibility with minimum issues, firewalls at individual locations could nevertheless be in place that block streaming content.
 This can be detected ahead of time by running a Pando system check, and/or by connecting the Pando Operations team with the corporate IT department where they will work together to modify the firewall settings.
 Firewall issues that restrict streaming WebRTC content will need to be addressed by the local IT department, or the participant should plan to attend from an alternate location.
 Should a firewall prevent an attendee at the last minute from connecting via video, the Pando event support staff will be able to update the registration for that attendee during the onboarding process to allow them to participate “Off-Wall” without video.

-While we encourage all wall participants to be on video to participate, we realize there will be times that things will happen beyond the control of the attendee or Inception Digital that may prevent a person from streaming video.
+While we encourage all wall participants to be on video to participate, we realize there will be times that things will happen beyond the control of the attendee or The Inception Company that may prevent a person from streaming video.
 Should a participant choose not to stream video or their bandwidth prevents them from sending a high-quality stream, we can replace their video stream with a digital picture, while still allowing the attendee to send and receive audio, text, and polling responses to/from the studio.